fundacionjala/enforce-gradle-plugin/_docs/delete.md

 #### **Using excludes parameter**

-A user can remove files to organization excluding files by their name, by folders, or using wildcards.
+A user can remove files from an organization excluding files by their name, by folders, or using wildcards.

 This parameter can exclude files by:

- ***folder*** if you want to exclude a folder or folders, you should write the following parameter:
+ ***folder*** if you want to exclude a folder or folders, you should write the following parameters:

         $ gradle delete -Pexcludes=classes
         $ gradle delete -Pexcludes=classes,objects.

- ***file*** if you want to exclude a file or files, You should write the following parameter:
+ ***file*** if you want to exclude a file or files, You should write the following parameters:

         $ gradle delete -Pexcludes=classes/Class1.cls
         $ gradle delete -Pexcludes=classes/Class1.cls,objects/Object1__c.object

- ***wildcard*** if you want to exclude using wildcard, you should write the following parameter:
+ ***wildcard*** if you want to exclude using wildcard, you should write the following parameters:

         $ gradle delete -Pexcludes=classes/**
         $ gradle delete -Pexcludes=objects/*.object